WanHuiSee/MKEL1123-05-Advanced-Micropocessor-System_Milestone-1/README.md

   - MDK-ARM
   - STM32CubeIDE

-### 1.2 Photo of STM32F446 Nucleo-64 Microcontroller Board
+### 2.2 Photo of STM32F446 Nucleo-64 Microcontroller Board
 ![STM32F446](https://user-images.githubusercontent.com/104665552/166263426-0b241e42-8453-40ed-a001-4d175e213135.jpeg)

-## 2.0 Software
+## 3.0 Software
-### 2.1 STM32CubeIDE
+### 3.1 STM32CubeIDE
 - All-in-one multi-OS development tool for Windows, Linux, and macOS with 64-bit versions only.
 - Provide an advanced platform for C/C++ development with peripheral configuration
 - Code generation and code compilation
 - Advanced debug features for STM32 microcontrollers and microprocessors
 - Support for ST-LINK (STMicroelectronics) and J-Link (SEGGER) debug probes

-### 2.2 USB Driver (STSW-LINK009)
+### 3.2 USB Driver (STSW-LINK009)
 - A digitally signed driver which allow successful USB interfaces between the device

-## 3.0 Procedure
+## 4.0 Procedure
-1. The microprocessor was connected with a personal computer via USB Type-A to Mini-B cable.
+1. The microcontroller board was connected with a personal computer via USB Type-A to Mini-B cable.
-2. The STM32CubeIDE and USB Driver (STSW-LINK009) softwares were downloaded and set up.
+2. The STM32CubeIDE and USB Driver (STSW-LINK009) softwares were downloaded and installed.
 3. The STM32CubeIDE software was run.
-4. Unique coding was applied in the STM32CubeIDE software to create a blinky.
+4. New project was created.
-5. The GPIO Output Pin was configured within the CubeMX Tool.
+5. The GPIO Output Pin was configured within the STM32CubeIDE Tool.
 6. The HAL_GPIO_Write was used to change the pin state and the HAL_Delay() was used to cofigure the GPIO Output Pin.
+7. Unique coding was applied in the STM32CubeIDE software to create a blinky.
+8. The application project could then be built.
+9. The ELF file could then be downloaded and programmed into the icrocontroller board.

-### 3.1 Source Code
+### 4.1 Source Code
  ```
  while (1)
   {